TheChymera/masterarbeit/README.rst

 A correlation of pupil dilation and locus coeruleus activity would pave the way for establishing pupillometry as a convenient, rapid, and low-cost avenue of approximating noradrenergic activity.
 We are complementing our neuroimaging and behavioural experiments with psychometric and genetic assays - the results of which may help uncover further ramifications of our work in psychology as well as in biology.
-We enrich the informative potential of the above and the transparency of our work by implementing the very latest “open science” concepts and technologies.
+We enrich the informative potential of the above and the transparency of our work by implementing the very latest open science concepts and technologies.

 .. engl>